 While there are lots of modern buildings — including some terrible architectural excesses — the inner city is home to about 7,000 houses that date back to the 16th-, 17th-, and 18th century.1

-Not surpringly, the vast majority of centuries-old houses are listed — and protected — as national monuments.
+Not surprisingly, the vast majority of centuries-old houses are listed and protected as national monuments.